 “Do you live here?”

 “Yes.
 Did you enjoy the tour of Old and New Delhi?”

 “What about your accommodations at The Leela Palace?”

 “They’re great but how did–?”

-“I called your office in London and Mr. Addington told me that you were here in New Delhi.”
+“I called your office in London and Mr. Paddington told me that you were here in New Delhi.”

-“How did you know that I live in London and work for Mr. Addington?”
+“How did you know that I live in London and work for Mr. Paddington?”

 “I found this out from your friend, Yvonne when your other friend and you went to the washroom.
 She recognized me but I asked her not to say anything.
 I called your office but your boss told me that you were on your way to New Delhi for a conference.
 I found out from him where you were staying.
 I called The Leela Palace and found out when you arrived and that you were going to be on the tour.
 And here we are.
 Mariam, I’m so happy to see you again.”